tinankh/GOD/README.md

 main grid different from (0,0), possible crop detected!

-test on roma.pgm
+test on roma.png
 ================
-./god roma.pgm 128
+./god roma.png 128
 number of blocks: 100
 number of blocks (meaningful / non-meaningful) for each JPEG grid origin:
    0/0       0/3       0/0       0/2       0/1       0/0       0/1       0/1